Near-field Anchor-free Localization using Reconfigurable Intelligent Surfaces

-For the anchor-free localization, it is assumed that the UE transmits reference pulses and localizes itself using the reflected pulses from RIS.
-Such anchor-free localization can be performed using half duplex UE.
-However, it will constrain the pulse bandwidth based on the round trip delay of UE-RIS link - for instance pulse bandwidth should be $>1$ MHz when the localization range is $150$ meters.
-Alternately, similar to \cite{Kamran_2022,Kim_2024,Kim_2025_FMCW}, a full-duplex UE can be used without enforcing the localization range limit at the cost of increased hardware complexity that is needed to cancel the self interference.
-Let $\mb{S}\in\mathbb{C}^{K\times L}$ be reference sequence matrix transmitted over $L$ slots such that $\mb{S} \mb{S}^H = (P_T K^{-1}) \mb{I}_K$, where $P_T$ is the transmission power and let $\mb{A}\in\mathbb{C}^{N\times K}$ be the channel response of UE-RIS link.
-By the virtue of channel reciprocity, the channel response of RIS-UE link is conjugate-transpose of UE-RIS link.
+For the anchor-free localization, it is assumed that the UE transmits reference pulses and localizes itself using received signal reflected off the RIS.
+Similar to \cite{Kamran_2022,Kim_2024,Kim_2025_FMCW}, we assume a full duplex UE that can simultaneously transmit and receive the signal to perform anchor-free localization.
+Let $\mb{S}\in\mathbb{C}^{K\times L}$ be reference sequence matrix with orthonormal rows transmitted over $L$ slots such that $\mb{S} \mb{S}^H = \tfrac{P_T}{K } \mb{I}_K$, where $P_T$ is the transmission power.
+By the virtue of channel reciprocity, the channel response of RIS-UE link is transpose of UE-RIS link.
 Thus, the signal received at the UE can be written as